Alexandre Christoyannopoulos BA, MA, PhD, FHEA

 Between 1997 and 2008, he completed his academic studies at the University of Kent, covering disciplines such as Economics (BA), International Relations and European Studies (MA), and Politics and Government with some Theology and Religious Studies (PhD).
 The only interruption was an internship at the European Commission.

 Between January 2005 and 2010, he taught on a broad variety of modules in half a dozen departments both at Kent and (from 2008) at Canterbury Christ Church University.
-In 2010, he joined a fittingly multidisciplinary department (and, eventually, overarching school) at Loughborough.
+In 2010, he joined the Department of Politics, History and International Relations at Loughborough.

 He still cannot decide whether his main discipline is political thought, religion and politics, anarchist studies, international relations or political theology.
 There may be others.
 He publishes and teaches in those areas among others (see below).